 The quality of service your car receives is going to benefit you for a number of reasons.
 First and foremost your car is safe to drive, you’ll also avoid costly repairs caused by faults and failure, and cars that have a detailed service history generally retain their value.
 This means more money in your pocket when you come to sell it or more money off your next car if you part exchange.

 Knowing the service checklist will help you determine if the quality of the service offered suits the cost – you can compare this with other garages to see who offers the better deal.
 The service checklist will detail what checks and reports are carried out, as well as what parts are replaced as standard.
-If parts are replaced, they should only be replaced by genuine automotive parts that are approved by the vehicle manufacturer.
+If parts are replaced, they should only be replaced by genuine automotive parts that are approved by your vehicle’s manufacturer.

 Likewise, a competent, accredited mechanic should be responsible for servicing your car.
 This should give you confidence that the service checks and any additional work carried out is done to the best professional standards.
 At Stoneacre all our service technicians are manufacturer trained and DVSA-approved to service and test vehicles to the highest standards of safety and performance.